epalzeolithe/DisableMonitor-3.0/README.md

-DisableMonitor 3.0
+DisableMonitor 3.1
 ==============
 Easily disable, enable or change the resolution of all monitors attached to your Mac.
+Toggle mirror mode (since v3.1)

 This is a fork of the [original project](https://github.com/Eun/DisableMonitor)